Please Note: Information is updated regularly, so please check back.

 What Is The Flamingo Pitch Tank?

-This is a new feature!
-It’s a way to pitch your book to every agent and editor at the conference.
+This is a way to pitch your book to every agent and editor at the conference.

 How Does It Work?